canro91/canro91.github.io/_posts/2022-05-16-LINQMethodsInPictures.md

 ## 2. Select

-**The Select method applies a function to transform every element of a collection.**
+**Select applies a function to transform every element of a collection.**

 Let's find only the names of our favorite movies.